top of page

 2023: The Socioeconomic Burden of Pulmonary Arterial Hypertension in Canada

-Tune in to the latest episode of the PHaware podcast, where Dr. Jason Weatherald, a pulmonologist at the University of Alberta, delves into the findings of the survey examining the impact of pulmonary arterial hypertension (PAH) on patients' lives.
-Through this national survey, Dr. Weatherald explores how PAH affects patients' ability to work and carry out daily activities, as well as the profound implications for their caregivers.
-Join us as we uncover the socioeconomic burden of PAH and discuss the urgent need for support systems to improve the quality of life for those affected by this rare condition.
+In an episode of the PHaware podcast, Dr. Jason Weatherald, a pulmonologist at the University of Alberta, delves into the findings of the survey.
+Dr. Weatherald explores how pulmonary arterial hypertension affects patients' ability to work and carry out daily activities, as well as the profound implications for their caregivers.
+The podcast uncovers the socioeconomic burden of PAH and discusses the urgent need for support systems to improve the quality of life for those affected by this rare condition.

 2021: The Impact of Pulmonary Hypertension on Canadians